VISITING THE SULTAN QABOOS GRAND MOSQUE IN MUSCAT, OMAN

 When the mosque opened in 2001, it had the world’s largest chandelier and carpet.
 The chandelier in the men’s prayer hall measures a staggering 14 meters and weighs 8.5 tonnes.
 The 24-carat gold plated chandelier is made of six hundred thousand Swarovski crystals and took more than four years to complete.
 The Sultan Qaboos Grand Mosque lost the title when the spectacular Sheikh Zayed Grand Mosque in Abu Dhabi opened nine years later.
 Their chandelier measures 15 meters, weighs 12 tonnes, and is made of one million Swarovksi crystals.

-The 390 square meter (4,200-square-foot) floor of the main floor is covered by a single piece of carpet.
+The 390 square meter (4,200-square-foot) carpet of the main floor is covered by a single piece of carpet.
 The stunning carpet was handwoven by hundreds of artisans and is colored with 28 shades of traditional vegetable dyes.
 Bright and colorful mosaics embellish the walls with their elaborate and intricate design.

 This architectural masterpiece is inspired by traditional forts and castles of Oman but there are also influences of contemporary design from Persia and Egypt.